ASLE Book & Paper Awards

 Graduate Student Paper Awards

-The Association for the Study of Literature and Environment (ASLE) will once again honor the best work of graduate students by presenting awards for presentations made at its 2025 conference, dates/location TBA.
+The Association for the Study of Literature and Environment (ASLE) will once again honor the best work of graduate students with awards for presentations made at its 2025 conference, to be held July 8-11, 2025 at the University of Maryland, College Park.

 • One awardee, and up to two honorable mention recipients, will be chosen from the submissions of eligible work.

-• Both scholarly papers in any aspect of the environmental humanities or any genre of environmental creative writing by a graduate student presented at the conference are eligible for the awards.
+• Both scholarly papers in ecocriticism and environmental creative writing (any genre) by a graduate student to be presented at the conference are eligible for the awards.

 • Award includes a prize of $100 and publication in ISLE: Interdisciplinary Studies in Literature and Environment; all honorable mention recipients will receive a prize of $100.

-Papers must be submitted as an email attachment in a standard format (doc, docx, or pdf) by deadline (TBA).
+Papers must be submitted as an email attachment in a standard format (doc, docx, or pdf) by the deadline, May 24, 2025.

-Send to Sylvan Goldberg, Graduate Student Paper Award Coordinator, at aslegradawards@gmail.com.
+Send submissions to Sylvan Goldberg, Graduate Student Paper Award Coordinator, at aslegradawards@gmail.com.

 Awards Co-Coordinators